-The working group "Climate Change and Adaptation in Disaster Management" consists of nationwide active relief organizations, voluntary and professional fire departments, the Federal Agency for Technical Relief (THW) and the Federal Office for Civil Protection and Disaster Assistance (BBK).
-The BBK, the German Environment Agency (UBA), the German Meteorological Service (DWD), the Federal Institute for Research on Building, Urban Affairs and Spatial Development in the Federal Office for Building and Regional Planning (BBSR) and the THW are already working actively together in a strategic alliance of authorities to integrate the consequences of climate change into the practice of civil protection.
+The working group "Climate Change and Adaptation in Civil Protection" brings together aid organisations active throughout Germany, the voluntary and professional fire brigades, the Federal Agency for Technical Relief (THW) and the Federal Office of Civil Protection and Disaster Assistance (BBK).
+The BBK, the Federal Environment Agency (UBA), the German Weather Service (DWD), the Federal Institute for Research on Building, Urban Affairs and Spatial Development at the Federal Office for Building and Regional Planning (BBSR) and the THW are already actively working together within the framework of a strategic alliance of authorities to integrate the consequences of climate change into the practice of civil protection.

-Maintaining the operational capability of civil protection
+Measures for the adaptation of civil protection organisations

-The consequences of climate change do not only affect the tasks of civil protection.
-The organizations themselves can also be burdened by the changed climate conditions and must therefore adapt.
-For example, heat stress can push relief workers to their limits.
-This must be taken into consideration when planning the work.
+Climate impacts do not only affect the tasks of civil protection.
+The organisations themselves can also be stressed by the changed climate conditions and must therefore adapt.
+For example, heat stress can push the staff of relief organisations to their performance limits.
+This must be taken into account when planning work.
 Measures such as longer breaks and increased rotation of relief workers can help.